-The School will report to the DBS any person (whether employed, contracted, a volunteer or student) whose services are no longer used for regulated activity and the DBS referral criteria are met, that is, they have caused harm or poised a risk of harm to a child.
+The School will report to the DBS any person (whether employed, contracted, a volunteer or student) whose services are no longer used for regulated activity and the DBS referral criteria are met, that is, they have caused harm or posed a risk of harm to a child.
 The Human Resources Manager will make this report on behalf of the School.

-The criteria used to assess whether the School should cease using a person's services is set out in full in the School's Safer Recruitment Policy.
 Failure to make a report when required constitutes an offence.
 'Compromise agreements cannot be used to prevent a referral from being made to the DBS when it is legally required, nor can an individual's refusal to cooperate with an investigation.
 As an Independent School we have a legal duty to respond to requests from the DBS for information they already hold.

 When a case is concluded, if the allegation is substantiated and the person is dismissed or the employer ceases to use the person's services, or the person resigns or otherwise ceases to provide his or her services, the Headteacher and Human Resources manager will discuss with the case manager and their personnel adviser whether the we will decide to make a referral to the DBS for consideration of whether inclusion on the barred lists is required; and in the case of a member of teaching staff whether to refer the matter to the Education Workforce Council (EWC) to consider prohibiting the individual from teaching.